12 reasons why the OEE is low

 7. Too many defects

-A lack of analysis in defect production stands out as the most common cause in this regard, although cyclic activity lists for operators can also influence the number of defects detected.
+A lack of analysis in defect production stands out as the most common cause, although cyclic activity lists for operators can also influence the number of defects detected.

 8. No validation of used materials/tools/process parameters before launching the production

-Cross checks with used materials batches in the ERP system, used material codes in BOM lists are essential in this case, however, it is also crucial to ensure that the machine setpoints (recipes) are correct (manually by Operator or automatically by ANT system & PLC)
+Cross-checks with used materials batches in the ERP system used material codes in BOM lists are essential in this case, however, it is also crucial to ensure that the machine setpoints (recipes) are correct (manually by the Operator or automatically by ANT system & PLC)

 9. Late recognition of unstable process